17.9K 70 96.2K 114K 64

 Yes, Dumbo the Flying Elephant is on the “Never” needed list.
 Since the upgrade, even if you do have to wait, there is a play area for the kiddos where they can wait in style.

-Epcot is probably the hardest park for FastPass+ because of the "group" system Disney uses in Epcot.
+EPCOT is probably the hardest park for FastPass+ because of the “group” system Disney uses.

-When you make your initial reservations you can choose one attraction from Group A and two attractions from Group B.
+When you make your initial reservations you can choose one attraction from Tier 1 and two attractions from Tier 2.

 - Frozen Ever After